ArnesSI/collectd-python-shower/README.md

 You can specify multiple `Formatter` lines - one for each field to format.

-See Writing formatters to learn how to make your own formating function.
+See [Value formatting](#formatting) to learn how to make your own formating function.

 #### Verbose *true|false*